engraving-challenges/main/2-editing-workflow.md

 tools your program offers, including third-party plugins, self-written functions or established libraries - as long as you document it.

-#### Final Proof-reading
+#### Proof-reading

-A last round of proof-reading should be made with peer-review.
+Check your score for errors in the content as well as engraving shortcomings.
-This should be interested in errors regarding the content as well as engraving shortcomings.
-Here it is specifically important to commit each modification individually as we're very interested in the impact such fixes will have on an already beautified score.
+We're very interested in the impact that making fixes has on an already beautified score.
 So, if adjusting a dynamic makes a slur move and collide with something else, please make a commit in that state and then a separate commit for fixing the colliding slur.

 #### Version with Changed Layout

-Imagine that your publisher decided to make another edition of the work.
+Imagine that your publisher decided to make another edition of the work, for example an ebook for tablets, or a pocket version.
+This needs a different page layout - change paper size to 70% of the original, but keep staff size the same.
-It could be an ebook or a pocket version.
+We'd like to see whether such a modified version will still look good, i.e. how your previous adjustments will be treated by the software.

 Submitting your work
 --------------------